 After creating the presentation, practice is essential in order to boost confidence and work on weaker points.

-Explain in Your Own Words: Don’t memorize the content; understand it and rephrase it.
-This will make you sound more natural and confident.
+Explain in Your Own Words: Understand your content instead of memorizing it.
+This will make you more confident.

-Get Feedback: Present in front of friends, family, or a teacher, and ask for constructive feedback on clarity, confidence, and timing.
+Get Feedback: Present your project to friends, family, or teachers and ask for suggestions.

 FAQs